Heli-Skiing and Snowboarding FAQs

 How are skiers and snowboarders grouped?

 Skiers and boarders are placed into groups of similar ability.
 Sometimes very early or late in the season we will have a group of varying stated ability levels.
-Should this occur, there are normally two guides with the group so the better skiers can go at a faster pace.

 Do you have to jump out of the helicopter?